Interview with Art Official & Israel Starr

 If you love it and enjoy it then do it.
 I found that just sitting in a room and seeing where your voice will take you is the best way to really know how to work it.
 And you have to try all styles and listen to loads of different music, so go and buy that dollar-fifty CD you saw at the op-shop, chuck it on and try and sing like they do!
 And even if you don't like it at first, I'm sure you will start to appreciate how their voice works.
 If it really sucks then throw it away, hahaha!

-Art - you've worked with and mentored a lot of NZ artists and are really committed to forwarding the talent in our own country.
-Are there any projects or initiatives you would like to see happen in NZ - formally or informally - to help further develop our artists and producers?
+Art – you’ve worked with and mentored a lot of NZ artists and are really committed to forwarding talent in our own country.
+Are there any projects or initiatives you would like to see happen in NZ – formally or informally – to help further develop our artists and producers?

 Yeah well there is a lot of love for music here and I give thanks for that everyday.
 Many artists and producers are doing great things with their works and releases - things are really moving from strength to strength, especially with the new and exciting artists coming into the scene here.